This document can help guide you through the process of setting up and running a basic hosted hunt.

 At the launch, the hunt organizers will announce the event's start code.
 Enter the code when prompted to unlock information about the first clue.
 Every time you solve a clue, the next clue will unlock in your device.

 When you arrive at each clue location, you will receive the start code for that clue.
 Immediately enter the start code so that the clue timer begins for any hints that may become free.

-*Protip: To get a read-only device up to speed with the master, choose "Sync now" from the options menu.
+*Protip: To get a read-only device up to speed with the team leader's device, select "Sync now" from the options menu.

 There are #___ clues in this hunt, and you can score up to #___ points on each.

 Tap the Hints button in the lower left to buy hints for the current clue.
 Hint costs decrease with time, and every hint will eventually become free.
 ClueKeeper will notify you when that happens.

 *Protip: Don't wait if you're running late!
 Definitely purchase hints if you're not on pace to finish the hunt.

 Tap the Solve button in the lower middle to enter a solution.
 ClueKeeper will ignore all spaces and punctuation.